-Preview: Denver Nuggets return home to face Portland Trail Blazers
+Preview: Denver Nuggets look to extend winning streak vs. Trail Blazers

 Defend the 3-point line

 When it comes to defending Portland’s offense, focusing on the 3-point line is a key ingredient for success.
 43 percent of the Trail Blazers’ shot attempts this season have come from beyond the arc, which is the second-highest frequency in the league and well over the league average of 36.2 percent.

 Meanwhile, Portland ranks in the bottom 10 in the frequency of shot attempts coming at the rim and from the mid-range, thus making the 3-point line a key priority for the Trail Blazers.

 What makes Portland so dangerous in this regard is that it’s not just the number of attempts that can strike fear in a defense, as the Trail Blazers have hit 38.3 percent from beyond the arc this season, which is tied for eighth in the league this season.

 Although teams haven’t hit an elite percentage of their 3-point attempts against Denver (37 percent, which ranks 10th in the league), the Nuggets have been vulnerable when it relates to giving up 3-point attempts, as they rank 23rd in their opponent’s frequency of 3-point attempts.